patricekrakow/api-centric-service-mesh-demo/README.md

 [2021-08-13 14:20:32 +0000] [9] [INFO] Booting worker with pid: 9
 ```

-Then, within a new terminal you can test our API endpoint with `curl`:
+Then, within a new terminal you can test our local API endpoint with `curl`:

 ```text
 $ curl localhost/uuid